everisplex/everisplex.github.io/_articles/sdk.md

 <h3>5.5 imgCharacteristics(img)</h3>

-This method receives an image (img) as parameter.
-Plex Platform is going to use some face estimator engine to detect person characteristics such as hair color, gender, age, etc..
+This method receives an image (img) as parameter. everis Plex Platform is going to use some face estimator engine to detect person characteristics such as hair color, gender, age, etc..
 Client needs to use some estimator phyapp  in Plex journey.

 ```
 (async) imgCharacteristics(img)
 ```

-Send img to Plex Platform to recognize face.
+Send img to everis Plex Platform to recognize face.

 <strong>Parameters:</strong>